DavidSheh/MatEdit/README.md

 # MatEdit for Unity3D
 ## Introduction
-MatEdit is an open-source script which you can use to make good looking custom editors for shaders very fast and without any affort.
+MatEdit is a script which you can use to make good looking custom editors for shaders very fast and without any affort.

+**MatEdit Version 1 is obsolete.
+There won't be any updates or improvements in the future.
+I am working on MatEdit Version 2 at the moment which will come with most of the missing features as well as some improvments and additional features.
+MatEdit V2 is developed with a lot of UI and UX research and tests which will take longer than expected.
+Furthermore MatEdit Version2 will work differently.
+It is developed from scratch with an entirely different approach.
+Stay tuned on twitter (/NoxNorthwind) or on marian-brinkmann.com**

 **Basic Steps:**
 1. Create a new custom editor script for a shader of your choice and put it into an editor folder somewhere in your project.